sashakarcz/blog/content/posts/movies/babadook.md

 Samuel asks about the Babadook:

-> “When can I see it?”
+> When can I see it?

 Amelia responds:

-> “Maybe when you’re older.”
+> Maybe when you’re older.

 The work of confronting the Shadow is not yet his burden.
 For now, he is protected—but curious.
 The answer acknowledges the initiatory nature of the Shadow.
 You must be ready.
 And he will be, in time.